-If you read stories of the above successful entrepreneur then you will find that they had made a big out of nothing.
-Below is an abstract of Narayana Murthy who is co-founder of Infosys.
+If you read the above successful entrepreneur stories, you will find that they had made a big out of nothing.
+Below is an abstract of Narayana Murthy, who is co-founder of Infosys.

 N.R.N Murthy is a prominent Indian IT industrialist who founded Infosys with a few friends.
 Infosys is a multinational company that provides business consulting, technology, engineering, and outsourcing services.
 Murthy studied electrical engineering at the University of Mysore and M.Tech from IIT Kanpur.

 Murthy worked on India’s first time-sharing computer system and designed as well as implemented a BASIC interpreter for Electronics Corporation of India Limited.
 Later, he started a company named Softronics which failed after about a year and a half.
 He then joined Patni Computer Systems in Pune.
 He has also worked as a chief systems programmer at IIM Ahmedabad.

 Murthy, along with six other software professionals, founded Infosys in 1981.
 It had initial funding of INR.10,000, which was provided by his wife Sudha Murthy.
 He served as Chief Executive Officer from 1981 to 2002 and then as chairman from 2002 to 2011.
 Later in 2011, he stepped down from the board and then became Chairman Emeritus.

 Today becoming a successful entrepreneur has comparatively become easy with incubators that help startup businesses, angel investors who can fund startups.
-Also, the Government of India is supporting startups by making ease of business, tax benefits, funding, etc.
+Also, India’s Government is supporting startups by making ease of business, tax benefits, funding, etc.

 According to the Small Business Administration, only one-third of new business is able to survive for about 10 years or more.

 Tips to Become a Successful Entrepreneur

-Below mentioned are some of the tips for successful entrepreneur.
+Below mentioned are some of the tips for a successful entrepreneur.

 It is a passion that is key to keep your business strategy moving.
 If you do your work with Half-heartedness, then it will drive you away from success.
 In contrast, if you do work with love, then it is bound to succeed.